DMacMakes/dmacdocs/content/en/torrens/ise102/assessments/index.md

 We'll make a text based slot machine using the `ise102_console` template.
 A _prompt and response_ game loop.

 [Slot Machine Brief](https://laureate-au.blackboard.com/bbcswebdav/pid-8547440-dt-content-rid-36256223_1/xid-36256223_1)
-_(Currently listed as assessment 2, I'm working on fixing this with Trent)_

 ### Deliverable